 With new and emerging policy driving opportunities around organics diversion, carbon markets, and renewable fuel, the Empowering Municipal RNG Market Participation initiative prepares municipalities and enhances their readiness to participate in a meaningful way in the new energy landscape of the circular, low-carbon economy.

 This initiative delivered in-person seminars and educational materials to address the influences of government policy choices on renewable natural gas (RNG) project development and increase municipal participation in RNG projects through policy and energy market education and capacity building.

-The Canadian Biogas Association is hosting three half-day seminars in 2018 and 2019 as part of a series of targeted communications for municipal and public-sector staff.
+The Canadian Biogas Association hosted three half-day seminars in 2018 and 2019 as part of a series of targeted communications for municipal and public-sector staff.